-The ideal women of the pre-Civil War South had pale skin and a rounded face.
-Hair parted down the center and drawn back, with soft loops on each side of the face accentuated a round face.
+- Hair: The ideal women of the pre-Civil War South had pale skin and a rounded face.
+Hair was parted down the center and drawn back, with soft loops on each side of the face that accentuated a round face.
 These loops could be puffed out with a 'rat,' a small net stuffed with hair gathered during brushing.
 For dress, the side hair hung in loose ringlets from a central part.

 - Jewelry: Jewelry was small-sized and a rosy gold was the preference in delicate, dangle earrings and oval horizontal or vertical brooches.
 A brooch was worn at the neckline, at the top of the collar during the day.
 Matching chunky bracelets were worn on each wrist.

 - Fans: Fans were a popular accessory of the American South, a region of hot, humid summers.
 Simple paddle fans made of palmetto leaves were round and small sized.
 Six to ten inch folding fans could be painted with pretty designs.

-A nosegay, or small bunch of aromatic flowers and herbs was a popular accessory in an era without deodorant.
+- A nosegay, or small bunch of aromatic flowers and herbs was a popular accessory in an era without deodorant.

-Small purses, or drawstring bags held a lady's necessities.
+- Small purses, or drawstring bags held a lady's necessities.

-Aprons, often worn for cooking or doing chores protected dresses.
+- Aprons, often worn for cooking or doing chores protected dresses.

-Lace was not widely used, except for collars and cuffs
+- Lace was not widely used, except for collars and cuffs

-Collar and cuffs were removable for laundering or a stylish change.
+- Collar and cuffs were removable for laundering or a stylish change.
 These removable collars and cuffs were usually white.

-Parasol - a fabric umbrella carried on a sunny day to protect a woman's complexion from the sun, and offered a kind of portable shade
+- Parasol: A fabric umbrella carried on a sunny day to protect a woman's complexion from the sun, and offered a kind of portable shade